Geoscience Education and Inclusion

 - A monthly stipend for 11 months of work (academic months: ~$1050; summer months: ~$2800).

-- Travel funds to attend a major scientific conference.
+- Travel funds to attend a major scientific conference to present their research.

 Program Outline